B2944/Frog-EC-Conversion/README.md

 ## Tasks left to complete
 - [X] Supporting plates for all Frog TKL Layouts (F12 and F13)
 - [ ] Implement o-ring cutouts for next batch to allow support of all H87/H88 TKLs.
-(This may not be possible due to the size of the topre housings)
+- [ ] Integrated o-ring Plates
 - [ ] Increase PCB support for more boards by converting plates to Topre.
 - [ ] Host groupbuy for Frog TKL Plates.
 DM me on Discord if you would be interested (swede.)

 # PCB Design and Compatibility

 - I was heavily inspired after discovering Decoys reddit post on their F12 Frog TKL conversion, however once I contacted them to gain a better understanding of the conversion I realised that there was no readily available EC PCB that supported F13 layouts.
-This lead to the commissioning of the EC8X and the adjusting of the MX Plate file to convert it to Topre by using CIPs plate generator to calculate the spacings.
+This lead to the commissioning of the EC8X and the adjusting of the MX Plate file to convert it to accomodate topre housings by using CIPs plate generator to calculate the spacings.

 Each round of PCBs will be inspired by a different vehicle